Skip to content

 After drafting, policy classification and the deterministic final gate decide whether the action sends, queues, or abstains.

-Policy mode
+Profile mode

 manual_review queues drafted actions for review.